The Uncanny X-Men: Children of the Atom

 "I think perhaps we should continue this inside," Professor Xavier said firmly.
 "Scott, if you'd be so kind?"

 "Certainly, Professor," said the first of the delinquents.
 He reached out and grabbed the handles of the professor's chair and rotated the chair towards the mansion doors.
-Bobby rushed ahead to open the doors and the others filed in.
+Bobby rushed ahead to open the doors, and the others filed in.
 As Jean passed, Bobby made an elegant bow.
 Jean shot him a dirty look.
 Bobby laughed at her.
 Once they were all in, Bobby closed the door and hurried to catch up with the rest of the group.
+Jean looked around at the mansion.
+It was tasteful enough, she decided grudgingly.
+Once inside, the mansion had opened into a large foyer, with a set of stairs complete with a ramp in the middle of the staircase opposite the entrance.
+The whole room had been decorated to continue the Neoclassical theme of the mansion, lending a very old world elegance to the place.
+Jean wondered why on earth a man of clearly some means and power would bother with a group of such obvious delinquents?
+And she was quite sure that she wanted nothing to do with them.

 "Scott?
 Scott couldn't break a rule if the world depended on it," Bobby answered.
 "He just has, you know, an eye condition."

-"I think perhaps we should start at the beginning," Professor X said.
+"I think perhaps we should start at the beginning," Professor Xavier said.
 "When I was nine years old, I thought I had gone insane.
 I began hearing voices."

 "Voices that told you to do what?
 Convert the family home into a school for delinquents?"
 Jean said.
 She wasn't sure where this sudden fire was coming from, only that she was angry at her parent's betrayal for dropping her off at this school for delinquents.
 Or worse, at a mental institute.

-"Jean!" her father said, shocked, but the professor simply chuckled.
+"Jean!" her father said, shocked, but the professor chuckled.

 "No," he said.
 "In fact, the voices didn't tell me anything.
 That's because they couldn't.
 The voices were other people's thoughts."